nvbogachev/homepage/content/project/arith-hyp-refl-gr.md

 ## Vinberg's Algorithm

+In 1972 (see [Vin72] and [Vin73]), Vinberg proposed an affective algorithm of constructing the fundamental polyhedron $P$ for hyperbolic reflection group.
+It works for each reflection group, but is efficient only for groups of the form $O_r (L)$.

 - See here the [brief](VA-Descr.pdf) description.
 - R. Guglielmetti's implementation for hyperbolic lattices (over a series of ground fields) with an orthogonal basis (the program with the documentation is available here, and also some information you can find in [Gugl17])
 - Sowtware implementation by Bogachev and Perepechko for arbitrary integral hyperbolic lattices (the [program](https://github.com/aperep/vinberg-algorithm), some [brief description](VA-Implementation)).
 See also the paper [BP18].